-7. ‘A Pen and Ink War’: debating Anglo-Scottish union
+6. ‘A Pen and Ink War’: debating Anglo-Scottish Union

-Students will complete a 2,000-word procedural essay for formative assessment, due in week 6 of the spring term, for which they will receive an individual tutorial.
-They will then submit a 4,000-word assessed essay for summative assessment in week 1 of the summer term.
+Students will complete a 2,000-word essay for formative assessment, due in week 6 or 7 of the autumn term, for which they will receive an individual tutorial.
+They will then submit a 4,000-word assessed essay for summative assessment in week 2 of the spring term.

-For further details about assessed work, students should refer to the Taught Masters Degrees Statement of Assessment.
+For further details about assessed work, students should refer to the Statement of Assessment for Taught Postgraduate Programmes.

 Following their formative assessment task, students will receive written feedback consisting of comments and a mark within 10 working days of submission.
-All students are encouraged, if they wish, to discuss the feedback on their procedural work during their tutor’s student hours.
+They will also receive verbal feedback at an individual tutorial.
+All students are encouraged, if they wish, to discuss the feedback on their formative work during their tutor’s student hours.
 For more information, see the Statement on Feedback.

 For the summative assessment task, students will receive their provisional mark and written feedback within 20 working days of the submission deadline.
-The tutor will then be available during student hours for follow-up guidance if required.
-For more information, see the Statement of Assessment.
+Supervisors are available during student hours for follow-up guidance if required.
+For more information, see the Statement of Assessment for Taught Postgraduate Programmes.